LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

 ```
 ---
-title: "Working with Azure Key Vault in C\#"
+title: "Working with Azure Key Vault in C#"
 date: "2020-06-11"
 coverImage: "coverImage.png"
 author: "Joydip Kanjilal"
 description: "An article that demonstrates how to work with Azure Key Vault in C#"
+tags: ["Azure","Key Vault","C#"]
 ---
 ```

 ## Introduction

 Azure Key Vault is a highly secure, dependable, and simple method to store your keys and secrets in the cloud.
+This article talks about:

+- Azure Key Vault
+- Why it is useful?
-This article talks about Azure Key Vault, why it is useful, how to set up and configure it, and then shows how one can read a secret value stored inside it in C\#.
+- How to set up and configure it?
+- How to read a secret value stored inside it in C#?

-We’ll follow the following steps to read a secret stored in an Azure Key Vault instance.
+We’ll use the following steps to read a secret stored in an Azure Key Vault instance.

 1. Create a Web App in the Azure Portal